-The Brand and Product Manager Certification by Coursera focuses on the importance of working on product management and brand management together.
+The Brand and Product Manager Certification by Coursera focuses on the importance of working together on product management and brand management.

-It’s designed by Luis Rodriguez Baptista who’s a professor at IE University and Marketing Consultant.
-The course is extremely concise and explains the product lifecycle and how employees can deliver the brand promises.
+The mastermind behind the course is Luis Rodriguez Baptista, a professor at IE University and Marketing Consultant.
+The concise course explains the product lifecycle and how employees can deliver the brand promises.

-By the end of the course, you will be able to create activity plans, define metrics of success, and understand how to develop product strategies.
+By the end of the course, you will be able to create activity plans, define success metrics, and understand how to develop product strategies.

 The course will also have you complete graded assessments at different intervals.
-If you pass all of them, you’ll earn the completion certificate that you can showcase on different platforms, such as LinkedIn.
+If you pass all of them, you’ll earn the completion certificate that you can showcase on various platforms, such as LinkedIn.

 Duration: 8 weeks

-The Product Management Certification by Product School is considered as a shortcut to becoming a PM expert.
-The certification can be done online or at any of the 20 locations worldwide.
+The Product Management Certification by Product School is a shortcut to becoming a PM expert.
+You can get the certificate online or at any of the 20 locations worldwide.

-The course has 40 hours of classes and 16 hours of guest lectures spread across 8 weeks.
-It also has several interactive projects that will require some extra time outside of the time spent in ‘class.’
+The course has 40 hours of classes and 16 hours of guest lectures spread across eight weeks.
+It also has several interactive projects that will require extra time outside the time spent in ‘class.’

-The instructors of the course work at and are affiliated with some of the top companies and organizations such as Amazon, Airbnb, and UC Berkeley.
+The course instructors work at top companies and organizations such as Amazon, Airbnb, and UC Berkeley.

-The Product Management Certification was designed for relatively new product managers, product owners, and professionals.
+The Product Management Certification is best for new product managers, product owners, and professionals.
 However, you can also find certifications for advanced professionals on the Product School’s website.

-5. Digital Product Management by EdX and Boston University
+6. Digital Transformational Leadership by EdX and Boston University

 Duration: Depends on your class dates